Christian, Muslim, and Hindu Paths to God

 Christians, Muslims, and Hindus follow different paths to end the separation.
 Christians follow the path provided by Jesus; they believe we can dispel ignorance (sin), i.e., we can be saved from it, if we accept him as the incarnation of God and abide by his teachings.
 Muslims follow the path provided by the prophet Mohammed; they believe we can be saved from ignorance if we accept and abide by his teachings.

 Hindus believe there are many paths to God, and we can save ourselves from ignorance by choosing the path that works best for us as individuals.
-They choose among a variety of paths that are based on meditation and devotion to manifestations of God, but they believe other paths lead to God as well, including the Christian path and the Muslim path.
+They choose among a variety of paths that are based on meditation and devotion to manifestations of God, but they believe other paths lead to God as well, including the Christian and Muslim paths.

 Christians believe their path is the only legitimate one, and we must take it during a single lifetime or end-up separated from God forever.
 Muslims have a similar belief about their path.
 Hindus believe we must take a path of our choosing during one lifetime after another until we achieve our objective.